-Here at Sing Core, we’re proud to be providing the Sing Sandwich to the world thanks to Lowe’s Home Improvement and other retailers like sheet good and lumber suppliers across the USA.
+Here at Sing Core, we’re proud to be providing the Sing Sandwich to the world thanks to your distributors and other sheet good and lumber suppliers across the USA.
 It is our sincere desire to see Sing Sandwich in use in all American homes.

 Sing Sandwich has Sing Core exposed on the edge.
 This is normal and rudimentary for millworks and the high end developers that we work with day-in and day out.
 With exposed edges it is not uncommon for the average do it yourselfer to not have knowledge about how to close the edge of the Sing Sandwich, so for those we offer this simple guide to offer ideas of some of the ways the exposed edge can be closed or hidden when necessary for your project.

 Edge-banding can take on many different forms.
 The first method, as when working with a standard Sing Sandwich with plywood surface, would be to use a similar strip of wood to match the surface material cut to the thickness of the panel, then gluing the strop to the exposed area and finish the edges to your specifications.
 You may use a material that does not match the surface as edge-banding materials are readily available in almost any material including nylon, plastic, aluminum and other composite materials.

 You can use any solid material cut to size for interior blocking to seal the edge of your Sing Sandwich.
 In most cases, this is a slender piece of wood that can be used not only as an edge but for purposes of connecting hardware or other panels.
 Simply router out the exposed Sing Core to the depth of your wood, clamp and glue as in traditional wood cabinetmaking.